-WannaCry has the ring of a hipster band name, but in fact it’s the moniker for a ransomware that recently infected more than 200,000 computer systems around the world.
-The attack crippled businesses, hospitals and transportation systems globally.
+WannaCry has the ring of a hipster band name, but in fact, it’s the moniker for ransomware that recently infected more than 200,000 computer systems around the world.
+The attack crippled businesses, hospitals, and transportation systems globally.
 That a single malware had such sweeping impact only illustrates the ongoing need for businesses to better understand ransomware prevention.

 In this post, we’ll examine the ransomware threat, outline strategies to prevent ransomware infection, and address steps to take if your business is attacked.

 Anyone who has encountered a story of kidnapping probably reads the word “ransom” and thinks of a bag or briefcase stuffed with money and dropped at a secure location.
 So, how does this relate to cybersecurity?